davidlosasgonzalez/chat-app/README.md

 # Socket<span>.IO</span> - Chat

-Real-time chat between two or more people developed with the help of [Node.js](https://nodejs.org/es/) and Socket.io.
+Real-time chat between two or more people.
+The backend is developed with [Node.js](https://nodejs.org/es/) and the frontend is developed with HTML, CSS & JavaScript vanilla.
+[Socket.io](https://socket.io/) is used in both environments.

 ## Features